Taxes are unavoidable, so if you are wondering whether to use a CPA or do it yourself, there are pros and cons to consider.

 If you have investments that generate capital gains, then it is probably a very good idea to consult with a tax professional, as the consequences of missing taxable income can be unpleasant.

-And in addition to helping you avoid penalties and additional audits in the future, a tax professional will be able to spot deductions that a software might miss, and offer you tax planning advice.
+And in addition to helping you avoid penalties and additional audits in the future, a tax professional will be able to spot tax deductions and credits that a software might miss, and offer you tax planning advice.

 A tax software may help you calculate what you owe the CRA, but it won’t help you with tax planning and designing more tax-efficient structures or strategies to minimize taxable income.